-1 (5) a copy of the rule and explanatory statement filed in the office of the 2 [publisher]; and 3 (6) all petitions for exceptions to, or amendment, repeal or suspension of, the 4 rule.
-5 Comment 6 7 8 9 10 11 Several states have adopted this type of agency rule-making record provisions: Az., A.R.S.
+- (5) a copy of the rule and explanatory statement filed in the office of the [publisher]; and - (6) all petitions for exceptions to, or amendment, or repeal or suspension of, of the rule.

+Several states have adopted this type of agency rule-making record provisions: Az., A.R.S.
 Section 41-1029; Colo., C.R.S.A.
 Section 24-4-103; Minn., M.S.A.
 Section 14.365; Miss., Miss.
 Code Ann.
 Section 25-43-3.110; Mont., MCA 2-4-402; Okl., 75 Okl.St.Ann.
 Section 302; and Wash., RCWA 34.05.370.

-12 13 14 15 16 17 The requirement of an official agency rulemaking record in subsection (a) should facilitate a more structured and rational agency and public consideration of proposed rules.
+The language of subsection (a) is based on Section 3-112(a) of the 1981 Model Act.
+Similar language is found in the Washington Administrative Procedures Act, RCWA Section 34.05.370.
+The requirement of an official agency rulemaking record in subsection (a) should facilitate a more structured and rational agency and public consideration of proposed rules.
 It will also aid the process of judicial review of the validity of rules.
 The requirement of an official agency rulemaking record was suggested for the Federal Act in S. 1291, the "Administrative Practice and Regulatory Control Act of 1979," title I, Section 102(d), [5 U.S.C.
 553(d)], 96 Cong.Rec.
 S7126 at S7129 (daily ed.
 Jun.
 6, 1979) (Sen. Kennedy).

-18 19 20 21 22 23 Subsection (b) requires all written submissions made to an agency and all written materials considered by an agency in connection with a rulemaking proceeding to be included in the record.
+Subsection (b) requires all written submissions made to an agency and all written materials considered by an agency in connection with a rulemaking proceeding to be included in the record.
 It also requires a copy of any existing record of oral presentations made in the proceeding to be included in the rulemaking record.

-24 [SECTION 303.
-ADVICE ON POSSIBLE RULE BEFORE NOTICE OF 25 PROPOSED RULE ADOPTION.
-26 (a) An agency, before notice of the proposed adoption of a rule, may solicit comments 27 and recommendations from the public on a subject matter of possible rulemaking under active 28 consideration within the agency by causing notice of possible rulemaking on the subject matter to 29 be published in the [administrative bulletin] and indicating where, when, and how persons may 30 comment.
-31 (b) Before publication of a notice of the proposed adoption of a rule, each agency may appoint a committee to comment or to make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
+[SECTION 303.
+ADVICE ON POSSIBILE RULE BEFORE NOTICE OF PROPOSED RULE ADOPTION ADVICE ON POSSIBLE RULE BEFORE NOTICE OF PROPOSED RULE ADOPTION: NEGOTIATED RULEMAKING.

+(a) An agency, before notice of the proposed adoption of a rule, may solicit comments and recommendations from the public on a subject matter of possible rulemaking under active consideration within the agency by causing notice of possible rulemaking on the subject matter to be published in the [administrative bulletin] and indicating where, when, and how persons may comment.

+(b) Before publication of a notice of the proposed adoption of a rule, each agency may appoint a committee to comment or to make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
 In making the appointments, the agency shall seek to establish a balance in representation among interested stakeholders and the public.
 The agency shall publish a list of all committees with their membership at least [annually] in the [administrative bulletin].]
 Notice of meetings of committees appointed under this section shall be published in the [administrative register] at least 15 days prior to the meeting.
 Meetings of committees appointed under this section shall be open to the public.